Synchronized molecular dynamics method for thin-layer flows of complex fluids: Validation testing

 Figure \ref{fig:reynolds_delp} shows the force distributions along the channel.
 Here, the results of the SMD simulations are compared with those of the modified Reynolds equation, i.e., Eqs.~(\ref{eq:reynolds_slip}) and (\ref{eq:C_reynolds_slip}), where the viscosity $\mu$ and slip length $\beta$ are calibrated from the SMD results.
 The SMD results agree well with those obtained using the modified Reynolds equation, i.e., Eqs.~(\ref{eq:reynolds_slip}) and (\ref{eq:C_reynolds_slip}), for all fluid densities.

-Figure \ref{fig:vx_delp} shows the velocity profiles in each MD cell.
+Figures \ref{fig:vx_delp}(a)--\ref{fig:vx_delp}(c) show the velocity profiles in each MD cell.
 Each velocity profile has a parabolic shape, as expected for a Newtonian fluid.
-For the gas flows (see Fig.~\ref{fig:vx_delp}(b) and (c)), significant slip velocities are observed at the wall boundaries.
+For the low-density LJ fluid flows (see Fig.~\ref{fig:vx_delp}(b) and (c)), significant slip velocities are observed at the wall boundaries.
 The magnitude of the slip velocity increases as the channel height decreases.
 This result occurs because the slip velocity is proportional to the velocity gradient at the boundary, i.e., $u_\mathrm{slip}=\beta\left.\frac{\partial u}{\partial y}\right|_\mathrm{wall}$, and the velocity gradient increases as the channel height decreases.

 The viscosity $\mu$ and slip length $\beta$ are calibrated as described below.
 The local viscosity $\mu_i^l$ at the $l$th bin in the MD cell $C_i$ is computed from the local flow velocity $u_i^l$ and the shear stress $\sigma_{xy,i}^l$ obtained from Eq.~(\ref{eq:macro_md}), as follows: